AMID Logo E-BAY Logo

 2) 2 gift parcels per person per year, each under the value of R400 / parcel, are allowed.

-3) International shipping of wine, spirits or manufactured tobacco is not allowed as gifts.
+3) International wine, spirits, or manufactured tobacco shipping is not allowed as gifts.

-Shipping from the USA to/via SPAIN: According to new security regulations all shipments that go to/or transshipped via EGYPT and SPAIN require a copy of the consignee passport (or visa) at a time of recovery/transshipping cargo.
-In order to avoid problems/delays or/and extra charges during shipments to/via EGYPT and SPAIN email to us consignees passport copy (or visa) in advance.
+Shipping from the USA to/via SPAIN: According to new security regulations, all shipments that go to/or transshipped via EGYPT and SPAIN require a copy of the consignee passport (or visa) at the time of recovery/transshipping cargo.
+To avoid problems/delays or/and extra charges during shipments to/via EGYPT and SPAIN, email us the consignee passport copy (or visa) in advance.

 Shipping from the USA to UGANDA: Require a Certificate of Conformity for products regulated under the Uganda Pre-Export Verification of Conformity to Standards Programme (PVoC).

-Shipping from the USA to THE UNITED KINGDOM: Shipping freight from the USA to the UK requires ToR1 filing prior to departing.
-Exempts from filing ToR1 are commercial (B2B) shipments and shipments to the UK consigned to UK citizens.
-If a shipment to the UK consigned to a UK citizen, then a copy of the consignee's UK passport must be provided before shipment will depart from the country of origin.
+Shipping from the USA to THE UNITED KINGDOM: Shipping freight from the USA to the U.K. requires ToR1 filing before departing.
+Exempts from filing ToR1 are commercial (B2B) shipments and shipments to the U.K. consigned to U.K. citizens.
+A copy of the consignee's U.K. passport must be provided before the shipment departs from the country of origin if a load to the U.K. is consigned to a U.K. citizen.

-The United Kingdom has a new import customs regulation being brought in on the 1st of April, 2017.
+The United Kingdom has a new import customs regulation on April 1, 2017.

-Personal effects need/household goods shipped to the UK must have a specific form filled before the ship sails.
+Personal effects need/household goods shipped to the U.K. must fill out a specific form before the ship sails.

-It takes 10 days for HMRC to advise the relevant things so ocean carriers destination agents can arrange the import clearance upon arrival.
+It takes ten days for HMRC to advise the relevant things so ocean carriers' destination agents can arrange the import clearance upon arrival.

-IMPORTANT!!!: The TORO1 authorization # must be provided in advance before cargo will be submitted to the shipment.
+IMPORTANT!!!: The TORO1 authorization # must be provided before the cargo is submitted to the shipment.

 Ocean carriers cannot load cargo without the TORO1 authorization #.
-Note: Within the UK there is a three-week wait.
-Then shippers/consignees should experience high storage charges as a result of the lack of authorization# submitted prior cargo departures.
+Note: Within the U.K., there is a three-week wait.
+Then, shippers/consignees should experience high storage charges due to the lack of authorization# submitted before cargo departures.

-Shipping from the USA to VIETNAMAll export shipments to destinations in Vietnam require HS code and Consignee Tax ID to be included in all export documentation.
+Shipping from the USA to VIETNAMAll export shipments to destinations in Vietnam require an H.S. code and Consignee Tax ID to be included in all export documentation.
 Failure to provide this information will delay cargo from loading.

 You may also want to check for updates from Intertek.com